-Box 2: Functional blocks of interoperability Inbound- outbound channels Interfaces and channels that serve as a touchpoint with customers of MMPs (e.g. USSD interface) Core mobile money functions Standard mobile money services, including on-net, off-net and cross-border transfers, merchant payments and utility payments.
+Box 2: Functional blocks of interoperability

+Inbound- outbound channels Interfaces and channels that serve as a touchpoint with customers of MMPs (e.g. USSD interface) Core mobile money functions Standard mobile money services, including on-net, off-net and cross-border transfers, merchant payments and utility payments.
 Business validations Checking that the transaction initiated by a user complies with a pre-defined set of rules.
 Rules can be at the scheme level and at the MMP level.
 Security Process of verifying and authenticating incoming requests based on certificate management and encapsulation of JWS signatures.
-AML/ fraud Process of performing anti-money laundering, counter terrorism and fraud verifications of incoming transactions based on consistent and systematic screening of transactions. АРІ Interface protocol between two parties.
+AML/ fraud Process of performing anti-money laundering, counter terrorism and fraud verifications of incoming transactions based on consistent and systematic screening of transactions.
+API interface protocol between two parties.
 API customisation Customisation of local system to integrate with partner's API.
 Gateway Single point of entrance to the system, aggregating one or more protocols.
 Routing Act of looking up the payee MMP and end receiver information to subsequently route the transaction to the right entity.
 Quoting Process of information exchange between payer and payee on the cost of a transfer (conditions, fees, foreign exchange rates).
-Transfer Process of debiting and crediting e-money between a payer and payee account with an MMP.
+Transfer Process of moving e-money between a payer and payee account with an MMP.
 Settlement Actual funds transfer from an MMP's bank account to another MMP's bank account.
-Manual prefunding In a prefunded model, this refers to manually (i.e. not automatically) transferring funds from an MMP's bank account to another MMP's bank account to allow future interoperable transactions.

-In a prefunded model, this refers to surveillance and monitoring of the amount of funds made available for interoperable transactions.
+Manual prefunding tunds from an MMP's bank account to another MMP's bank Prefunding monitoring In a prefunded model, this refers to surveillance and monitoring of the amount of funds made available for interoperable transactions.